Affordable Male Infertility Treatment In India: Top Doctors & Hospitals

-What is infertility?
-Infertility can be defined as the failure to achieve pregnancy after regular unprotected sex (without the use of any contraception) for at least a year.
+Infertility is the failure to achieve pregnancy after regular unprotected sex (without the use of any contraception) for at least a year.
+It is ‘Primary’ infertility means failure to get first pregnancy, later if ‘secondary’ infertility means one fails to achieve a subsequent pregnancy.

 Primary infertility is an extremely common problem, affecting more than one in seven (15 per cent) couples attempting their first pregnancy.
 Among those experiencing difficulty with conception, a male fertility problem is considered important in around 40 per cent of couples.
 In 15 per cent of couples it will be solely a male fertility problem and in around 25 per cent, there will be a problem in both partners.

 Male infertility is by and large caused by the issues that have an effect on either sperm transport or sperm production.
-Through male fertility evaluation, the specialist may be able to come across the cause of the problem.
+Through male fertility profile evaluation, the specialist may be able to come across the cause of the problem.
 Approx two-thirds of infertile males have the issue with sperm production in the testes; also several male fertility cases have been found of low sperm count, less sperm motility or morphologically unfit for fertilization.

 There are several causes of fertility problems in men.
 They include: